British actor Ed Westwick will not be prosecuted over sexual assault claims - TV3 Xposé

 British actor Ed Westwick will not be prosecuted over sexual assault claims27th Jul 18 | Entertainment News

-British actor Ed Westwick will not be prosecuted over allegations of sexual assault, the Los Angeles District Attorney has said.
+British actor Ed Westwick will not be prosecuted over allegations of sexual assault, investigators in Los Angeles have said.

 The prosecution would not go ahead due to “insufficient evidence”, investigators said.

-A third alleged victim could not be contacted by prosecutors and that case would not go ahead due to the “unavailability” of the accuser.
+A third alleged victim could not be contacting by prosecutors and that case would not go ahead due to the “unavailability” of the accuser.

 Other women had alleged unwanted touching against the actor, prosecutors said, but those were outside the statute of limitations.